 Pop Art Portrait by Ronald Hunter

-Ronald Hunter is a versatile artist, with an oeuvre that encompasses different (abstract and pop art) styles.
-But despite his versatility, he manages to have a ‘signature’ style that is easy to recognize.
+It is no secret Ronald is a fan of Pop Art.
 The Pop Art Portrait serie is a cornerstone in his collection.
 We asked Ronald if he could share some insight in his creative process.

 “I have a background in graphic design, and I like to play with shapes and typographic form in my work.
 Bright neon colors are often part of the color palette.
 I start by looking for the right color balance, and use larger en smaller typography to shape the background.
 Once the shape/color feels balanced, I decide which portrait fits best.”